seyfullah642/ml-and-ai/uc-berkley/capstone-final/README.md

 ### Initial Findings

-After testing multiple models, I can conclude that Ensemble techniques is the best approach for building a model on our data and making the best accurate predictions
+After testing multiple models, I can conclude that Ensemble techniques is the best approach for building a model on our data and making the best accurate predictions (refer to confusion matrix plots in jupyter notebook)

 ### Other Analysis